AntenehTsegaye21/alx-system_engineering-devop/0x00-shell_basics/README.md

 rm -r /directory/subDirectory-----------------deletes the subDirectory entirely.
 cd - :-----------changes the working directory to the previous.
 ls -al . .. /boot-------------------lists all files including hidden in current directory and the boot directory.
 file /directory/fileName------------prints the type of the file.
+ln -s /directory/linkToFile originalFile-------------------create a symbolic link from the original file to the linkToFile.